1. WHAT IS THE GUIDE ABOUT?

 7. THE HOLOCRON DOCUMENTS:

-Changes to the points cost of characters in the game is called "Balance of the Force" (it is a Star Wars game after all), and can be found on the second page of each holocron.
+Changes to the points cost of characters in the game is called "Balance of the Force" (it is a Star Wars game after all), and can be found on the second page of each Holocron Document.
 This is important as you don't want to start constructing decks with characters that cannot be played together because their points cost have been modified.

 The Holocrons are updated all the time so be sure to check them out regularly.
 Normally Fantasy Flight Games will issue a press release whenever the Holocrons are updated.